 Below are some of the highlights from our conversation about key issues and opportunities for women in the risk field today:

-Manuela Sailer: I started my career in the risk field at Deloitte in 2019, as a manager in Extended Enterprise, which encompasses a wide range of areas organizations need to monitor and control, such as IT asset management, contract management, and third-party risk management.
+Manuela Sailer: I started my career in the risk field at Deloitte in 2019, as a manager in Extended Enterprise, which encompasses a wide range of areas organisations need to monitor and control, such as IT asset management, contract management and third-party risk management.
 At the beginning, I was deeply involved in three or four client projects, two of which I still have today.
-These are with two very large clients—one is a “top five” pharmaceutical company, and the other one is a $25 billion logistics provider.
+These are with two very large clients—one is a “top five” pharmaceutical company and the other one is a $25 billion logistics provider.

 Manuela Sailer: What really excites me is that it’s multi-dimensional.
 There’s never just one thing to do.
 I have operational tasks on the client side—that’s the project management work.
 Then, there’s supporting my team with the infrastructure and the knowledge and power they need to be successful at their work.
 I also have strategic tasks like setting up those SSCs.

 I also love that I’m situated between IT and business administration.
 For example, IT asset management is all about managing IT assets like software.
-You need to understand IT concepts like virtualization and containerization, and you also need to be able to design and implement business processes to ensure efficiency.
+You need to understand IT concepts like virtualisation and containerisation, and you also need to be able to design and implement business processes to ensure efficiency.
 And of course, you need to understand the business impact.
-We need to ensure clients are optimizing ROI for their software spend, which is usually massive—typically 20 percent of the entire IT budget.
+We need to ensure clients are optimising ROI for their software spend, which is usually massive—typically 20 per cent of the entire IT budget.

-Overall, Deloitte is a very project-oriented company, and that’s what I’m drawn to—the ability to get into different clients and organizations.
+Overall, Deloitte is a very project-oriented company and that’s what I’m drawn to—the ability to get into different clients and organisations.
 The growth opportunities are really high.

-About 30 percent of my time is related to project manager tasks.
+About 30 per cent of my time is related to project manager tasks.
 For example, longer-term planning, goal-setting and creating cost savings for clients.
-And another 30 percent is focused on strategic business tasks like hiring.
+And another 30 per cent is focussed on strategic business tasks like hiring.
 It can certainly be challenging because I need to focus on all of these areas simultaneously–client projects, growing the business, hiring people, team training and development, onboarding and ongoing skill sharing, and more.

-Manuela Sailer: Apart from motherhood, a big one is the myth of working hard and automatically being recognized for it.
+Manuela Sailer: Apart from motherhood, a big one is the myth of working hard and automatically being recognised for it.
 When I was younger, it seemed simple: If I just worked hard enough and performed well, of course someone would notice, right?
-And I would be recognized in some way, like receiving a promotion.
-But reality hit fast, and I understood that’s not necessarily how it works.
+And I would be recognised in some way, like receiving a promotion.
+But reality hit fast and I understood that’s not necessarily how it works.
 If you or your team is doing good work, you have to communicate and promote it.